cwannett/cwannett/README.md

 # 🚀 Goals

-My goal is to leverage my cybersecurity expertise, financial background, and passion for ethical hacking to excel in a GRC analyst role.
-I aim to contribute significantly to the development and implementation of robust GRC strategies, ensuring that organizations not only comply with regulations but also fortify their defenses against evolving cyber threats.
+My goal is to leverage my cybersecurity expertise, financial background, and passion for ethical hacking to excel in a analyst role.
+I aim to contribute significantly to the development and implementation of robust strategies, ensuring that organizations not only comply with regulations but also fortify their defenses against evolving cyber threats.